juxor/afaq/markdown/secH2.md

-the revolution and so the people must be protected against the "petty- bourgeois"/"reactionary" narrowness of the people (to requote Bakunin, _"every state, even the pseudo-People's State concocted by Mr. Marx, is in essence only a machine ruling the masses from below, through a privileged minority of conceited intellectuals who imagine that they know what the people need and want better than do the people themselves."_ [**Bakunin on Anarchism**, p.
+the revolution and so the people must be protected against the "petty- bourgeois"/"reactionary" narrowness of the people (to requote Bakunin, _"every state, even the pseudo-People's State concocted by Mr. Marx, is in essence only a machine ruling the masses from above, through a privileged minority of conceited intellectuals who imagine that they know what the people need and want better than do the people themselves."_ [**Bakunin on Anarchism**, p.
 338]).
 Rather than seeing free debate of ideas and mass participation as a